Wednesday, October 15, 2025

 Teacher Vision has over a hundred items tagged as Historical Fiction, including many book discussion guides.

-If you are interested in getting classroom sets of The Eyes of Pharaoh or The Genie's Gift at a discount, contact the publisher, Spellbound River Press, or order direct through Ingram.
+If you are interested in getting classroom sets of The Well of Sacrifice, The Eyes of Pharaoh or The Genie's Gift at a discount, contact me.

 Chris Eboch is the author of over 100 books for children, including nonfiction and fiction, early reader through teen.
 Her novels for ages nine and up include The Eyes of Pharaoh, a mystery in ancient Egypt; The Well of Sacrifice, a Mayan adventure; The Genie’s Gift, a middle eastern fantasy; and the Haunted series, about kids who travel with a ghost hunter TV show, which starts with The Ghost on the Stairs